 The goal of any treatment should be to reduce pain and restore function.
 There are several treatment options for a rotator cuff tear, and the best option is different for every person.
 In planning your treatment, your doctor will consider:

 In about 50% of patients, nonsurgical treatment relieves pain and improves function in the shoulder.
-Shoulder strength, however, does not usually improve without surgery.
+Shoulder strength, however, does not usually improve without surgery and thus your orthopaedic surgeon may advise rotator cuff repair surgery instead.

 Nonsurgical treatment options may include: